oat-sa/taohub-articles/faq/convert-tao-pci-to-ims-pci.md

 - replace any reference to shared librairies to their equivalent in `portableLib`
 - require any CSS in the main runtime.
 Ex:

 		'css!graphLineAndPointInteraction/runtime/css/graphLineAndPointInteraction'

 - Launch the bundle script (see [specific documentation](https://hub.taocloud.org/articles/pcipic-development))

 		grunt portableelement -e=parccTei -i=xxx

 ## Register the PCI
-- create install registration script and reference in the extension manifest
+- create install registration script and reference it in the extension manifest
 - register PCI in the update script
 - run taoUpdate
 - add the PCI to your `debug_portable_element.conf.php` so the `data` folder gets updated when opening the item authoring (see [specific documentation](https://hub.taocloud.org/articles/pcipic-development))

+At this stage, you should be able to drag the PCI in the item authoring.
+It will complain, however, that it lacks the `.getInstance()` method.

 ## Update API
 - adapt PCI runtime API to IMS V1 specifications (see example in [reference implementation](https://github.com/oat-sa/extension-tao-itemqti-pci/blob/7374649fb2f7a4fce5e01850b55713919a120482/views/js/pciCreator/ims/likertCompact/likert/runtime/js/likertInteraction.js))